marcoseraphin/AppStandard/README.md

 **2nd February 2020**

-Apart from updating NuGet packages I wrote a new FreshMasterDetailNavigationContainer which is based upon it but has the possibility to add a AppStandardNavMenuItem with not only a page name but also an icon.
-Apart from that I did a little workaround to deselect a clicked item automatically instead keeping the ugly orange backgrounded item selected.
+Apart from updating NuGet packages there is a new FreshMasterDetailNavigationContainer which is based upon it but has the possibility to add a AppStandardNavMenuItem with not only a page name but also an icon.
+There is also a little workaround to deselect a clicked item automatically instead keeping the ugly orange backgrounded item selected.